 This imbalance in bacteria can be one reason why transitioning from an antiperspirant to a natural deodorant can make you feel extra smelly.
 It takes time for the bacteria on your skin to balance out, and any product applied — including natural deodorant, soap, or a detox mask — can alter the types and amounts of bacteria.

 The vinegar in the detox may help remove some of the odor-causing bacteria, but so will soap and water.

-2. Remove the buildup of antiperspirant or deodorant
+2. Removes the buildup of antiperspirant or deodorant

 Antiperspirant works by temporarily clogging sweat glands to decrease sweating.
 It does this by creating a gel on the surface of the skin.
-It’s not absorbed into the skin, but there are irritants such as fragrances, alcohol, and other irritating ingredients.
+It’s not absorbed into the skin, but it does contain irritants such as fragrances, alcohol, and other ingredients.

 A detox mask may also remove the antiperspirant from your skin.
 But it’s more likely that rinsing the mask off with water when you’re done will have done the trick.

-If you need to be sure all traces of fragrances, alcohol, and other irritants are removed, it’d help to follow the water rinse with a soap and water scrub with a washcloth to remove the antiperspirant.
+If you need to be sure all traces of fragrances, alcohol, and other irritants are removed, follow the water rinse with a soap and water scrub with a washcloth to remove the antiperspirant.

 From removing “cancer-causing toxins” to draining lymph nodes, some of the armpit detox articles make bold, unproven claims.
 But can you actually remove toxins through the skin?